metacpan/metacpan-cpan-extracted/distros/P/PDF-Builder/README.md

 Note that there are several "optional" libraries (Perl modules) used to extend and improve PDF::Builder.
 Read about the list of optional libraries in PDF::Builder::Docs, and decide whether or not you want to install any of them.
-By default, all are installed (as "recommended", so failure to install will not fail the overall PDF::Builder installation).
-You may choose which ones to install by modifying certain installation files with "tools/optional\_update.pl".
+By default, none are installed.

 ## Requirements